JonnoB/rSETSe/README.md

 ## An R package for embedding graphs using the SETSe algorithm

-This is the R package for the Strain Elevation Tension Spring embeddgins (SETSe) algorithm.
+This is the R package for the Strain Elevation Tension Spring embeddings (SETSe) algorithm.
 SETSe is a deterministic graph embeddings algorithm.
 It converts the node attributes of a graph into forces and the edge attributes into springs.
 The algorithm finds an equilibrium position when the forces of the nodes are balanced by the forces on the springs.
-A full description of the algorithm is given in my forthcoming paper "The spring bounces back: Introduction to Strain Elevation Tension Spring embedding for network representation" ([arxiv version here](https://arxiv.org/pdf/2007.09437.pdf)).
+A full description of the algorithm is given in my forthcoming paper "The spring bounces back: Introduction to Strain Elevation Tension Spring embedding for network representation" ([arXiv version here](https://arxiv.org/pdf/2007.09437.pdf)).
 There is a website for the package at https://jonnob.github.io/rSETSe/index.html

 # Installation instructions

  1. Open R/Rstudio and ensure that devtools has been installed
- 1. Run the following code library(devtools); install_github("JonnoB/rSETSE")
+ 1. Run the following code library(devtools); install_github("JonnoB/rSETSe")
- 1. Load the package normally using library(rSETSe)
+ 1. Load the package normally using library(rsetse)
  1. All functions have help files e.g ?SETSe_auto

 The package can also be downloaded or cloned then installed locally using the install function from devtools.